Physics-Informed Teleconnection-Aware Transformer for Global Subseasonal-to-Seasonal Forecasting: Methods

 The theoretical foundation of this connects to spherical function representation theory.
 Mathematically, our zonal averaging and embedding method implements learnable approximation to spherical harmonic decomposition.
-Traditionally, a function $f(\theta,\phi)$ on sphere can be decomposed as: $f(\theta,\phi) = \sum_{\ell=0}^{\infty}\sum_{m=-\ell}^{\ell} a_{\ell m} Y_{\ell}^m(\theta,\phi)$, where $Y_{\ell}^m(\theta,\phi)$ are the spherical harmonic functions and $a_{\ell m}$ are expansion coefficients \cite{atkinson2012spherical}.
+Traditionally, a function $f(\theta,\phi)$ on sphere can be decomposed as:

+where $Y_{\ell}^m(\theta,\phi)$ are the spherical harmonic functions and $a_{\ell m}$ are expansion coefficients \cite{atkinson2012spherical}.
 In particular, when $m=0$, spherical harmonics reduce to zonal harmonics that depend solely on latitude $\theta$, which precisely corresponds to our zonal averaging operation.
 This approach extracts a sequence of length $H$ as input tokens for subsequent modules, preserving the inductive bias of spherical geometry while enabling the model to adaptively learn optimal representations for atmospheric variables.